Updated: June 14, 2018

 So how does this affect prices?

-If this sounds like a case study on supply and demand, then you are on the right track.
-As you can imagine, older air conditioners more often have leaks and need repairs.
-Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a restricted supply.
+If you’re thinking that this sounds like a great case study for an economics professor teaching supply and demand, then you are right.
+As you might assume, older air conditioners may have more leaks and need repairs.
+Any air conditioners that are older than 2010 are more likely to use R22, which means there’s a lot more demand for it, and a very limited supply.
 Prices have only risen due to scarcity.

-Recall that in order to obtain R22, you must be an EPA-certified technician.
+Don’t forget that in order to obtain R22, you must be an EPA-certified technician.
 So, the typical homeowner isn’t able to purchase a cylinder themselves.
-In addition, there are some strict regulations now on how refrigerant is reclaimed and recycled, which adds to the cost.
-This cost is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
-There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing units.
+Also, there are some firm regulations now on how refrigerant should be reclaimed and recycled, which adds to the cost.
+This fee is passed on to the homeowner as companies must cover the increased overhead connected to R22 repairs.
+There are requirements for importing, labeling, record keeping, reporting, destruction and reclaiming of R22 from existing systems.

 The cost of R22 is dramatically increasing because of the diminishing supply, and new refrigerant will no longer be available for use at all after 2020, with the exception of recycled quantities.

 If you’re thinking, “Wow, this is starting to sound expensive,” you’re correct, it is.
-This is why when our technicians come out to review your unit we check to see what refrigerant your unit uses, and in the majority of the cases, we’ll advocate for an upgrade because of the increasing cost of maintaining an R22 air conditioner.
+This is why when our professionals come out to review your unit we look to see what refrigerant your unit uses, and in the majority of the cases, we’ll recommend an upgrade because of the increasing cost of sustaining an R22 air conditioner.

 How do I know if my unit uses R22?

-If your home has an air conditioning system that was built before 2010, your AC will likely have R22.
+If you have an air conditioning system that was built before 2010, your AC will probably have R22.
 However, if you installed your air conditioner after January 1, 2010, then your unit may not have R22.
-You can see the type of refrigerant your system runs on by looking at the appliance’s nameplate.
-This nameplate is normally found on the outdoor condenser of your central air conditioning system.
-If you can’t locate it, you can check your user’s manual.
-Alternatively, you can reach out to your local Service Experts center.
-If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know right away if your unit uses R22.
+You can check the type of refrigerant your system runs on by looking at the appliance’s nameplate.
+This nameplate is usually found on the outdoor condenser of your central air conditioning system.
+If you can’t locate it, you can read your user’s manual.
+Otherwise, you can reach out to your local Service Experts center.
+If you have a maintenance agreement with us, we also have your information on hand and a tech can let you know immediately if your unit uses R22.

 Instead of Freon, use Puron